toolboc/IoTEdge-DevOps/README.md

 ![Fix Agent Pool 2](/content/AgentPool2.PNG)

 With these fixes applied, you should be able to save the Release pipeline.
-It is highly recommended to save at this point if VSTS allows.
+It is highly recommended to save at this point if Azure DevOps allows.

 To fix the variables, select "Variables":